Welsh Revenue Authority

 There are some data sets which are too small to currently publish and to provide a narrative on.

 This data is monitored internally by our HR team and is regularly reviewed.
 So far there hasn’t been any cause for concern; but we will provide a narrative when we are able.

 - people that moved internally or applied to do so

 Equality Impact Assessments

-We have also changed the templates for papers which are presented to our Board and Tîm Arwain, adding a mandatory section asking whether an EqIA is required, and to provide a summary of any potential impacts.
+Changes to strategy or policy go to either our Tîm Arwain or Board.
+When a paper is submitted to either group, there is a mandatory question asking whether an EqIA is required, and if so, if it has been completed and any substantial impacts found.
 This has ensured that equality is duly considered in strategic decision making, and, more importantly, is more often discussed and is becoming part of our ways of working.